Exodus (2027 video game): Development

 Exodus is being developed by Archetype Entertainment, a studio founded by former BioWare staff James Ohlen, Chad Robertson, and Drew Karpyshyn.
 The founders previously worked on role-playing games, including the Mass Effect series and Star Wars: Knights of the Old Republic.
 Archetype Entertainment operates under Wizards of the Coast, a subsidiary of Hasbro.

-Development began shortly after the studio’s formation, with the stated aim of creating a story-focused role-playing game set in a science fiction setting.
-Science fiction author Peter F. Hamilton serves as a creative consultant and writer for the game’s expanded universe.
+Development began shortly after the studio's formation, with the stated aim of creating a story-focused role-playing game set in a science fiction setting.
+Science fiction author Peter F. Hamilton serves as a creative consultant and writer for the game's expanded universe.

 The game is being built in Unreal Engine 5, with planned features including large-scale planetary exploration, interplanetary and interstellar travel, and artificial intelligence systems designed to create interactive encounters with characters and factions.

 According to the developers, player choice will affect the narrative, with branching storylines, multiple paths, and varying character outcomes.

+Expanded universe

+The Exodus tabletop role-playing game is a game tie-in, releasing in January 2027, placed in the same universe as the game, and utilizing similar mechanics to Archetype Entertainment's sister franchise Dungeons & Dragons.

+Exodus: The Archimedes Engine and Exodus: The Helium Sea are part of a duology of books written by Peter F. Hamilton set in the Exodus universe.

+Amazon Prime Video's Secret Level features an episode set in the Exodus universe.